 The proposed development meets the Developed Area Policies in ARC's Regional Development Policies by placing growth along principal transportation corridors and activity centers.
-By infilling the Lenox Square mall site, the development is adding to the existing mix of uses at a greater intensity.
+By infilling the Lenox Square mall site, the development is adding to the existing mix of uses at a greater intensity, offering more opportunities and housing choices for individuals to live and work within the Buckhead area.
 The Buckhead area surrounding the proposed development has an existing job to housing imbalance.
 Typically, to be balanced an area should have 1.5 jobs per household (JPH).
 This employment center has one of the severest jobs to housing imbalance in the metro region.
 This proposed development helps to rectify some of this imbalance by providing opportunities for individuals to live and work in close proximity to one another.